One symptom of COVID-19 is shortness of breath. A person might feel as if they cannot catch their breath or breathe deeply.

 Lying in a prone position, on the stomach with the head turned to one side, while resting may help relieve shortness of breath.
 This position can reduce the weight of the other organs on the lungs and the pressure from gravity, helping the lungs expand.

-A prone position may particularly help people who have acute respiratory distress syndrome (ARDS), which can be a COVID-19 complication.
+A prone position may particularly help people who have acute respiratory distress syndrome (ARDS), which is a serious COVID-19 complication.
 ARDS involves serious issues such as the lungs filling with fluid and difficulty taking in enough oxygen, and it can be life threatening.

 It is important to monitor shortness of breath, as it may be mild initially but become severe and require emergency medical attention.

 Severe shortness of breath may be a sign of continuing damage in the lungs.
-This can lead to ARDS and the need for more intensive intervention, such as mechanical ventilation.
+This can lead to ARDS, which requires intensive intervention.

 COVID-19 is not the only cause of shortness of breath.
-Other issues that may cause this and similar symptoms include:
+Other issues that may cause it and similar symptoms include: